-ThromboGenics has capitalized ocriplasmin clinical study costs on vitreoretinal since 2008 due to the fact that this project is in Phase III and future commercialization is estimated to be highly probable.
+ThromboGenics has capitalized ocriplasmin clinical study costs on vitreoretinal since 2008 due to the fact that this project was at that moment in Phase III and future commercialization was estimated to be highly probable.
 The intangible assets consist of external study and production costs with subcontractors and internal development costs regarding all projects in Phase III.
 In anticipation of the commercialization, the intangible assets are not yet amortized.